alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 which wraps the Hiera eYAML tool and helps to ensure that sensitive data is only accessible to the intended recipients.

-You must use the rake tasks to modify encrypted Hiera data.
+You must use the rake tasks to change encrypted Hiera data.

 ### Prerequisites